 Your plants can only grow healthily with the proper amount of NPK—otherwise, it may lead to a series of problems such as nutrient burn, nutrient deficiency, or nutrient lockout.
 Be aware of the various signs of these symptoms so you can respond to your plants’ needs accordingly.

-Pay attention when you feed them, your plants will tell you how they feel, what they need—you don’t want your plants to die when they are close to harvest.
-If you want to know more about growing, Subscribe to our newsletter!
+Pay attention when you feed them, your plants will tell you how they feel, and what they need—you don’t want your plants to die when they are close to harvest.

 And join our Facebook farmer’s community for even more exclusive contests and prizes!